msathis/virian/README.md

 # Virian
-A small experimental VM to understand stack based VMs.
+A small experimental VM to understand register based VMs.
 Follows VM tutorial from https://blog.subnetzero.io/post/building-language-vm-part-01/

 ## How to Run